 - Promote timely delivery of goods

 - Improve customer satisfaction

-- Coordinate with departments about production, to ensure things are on the same page
+- Coordinate with departments about production to ensure everyone is on the same page

-- Ensure the right man is assigned the right work
+- Ensure the right person is assigned the right work

 Production planning is the core of any manufacturing unit.
-It includes material forecasting, master production scheduling, long term planning, demand management and more.
-The PPC process kicks off with demand forecasting of a product, and thereafter designing the production plan according to the demand to move it forward.
+It includes material forecasting, master production scheduling, long-term planning, demand management, and more.
+The PPC process kicks off with demand forecasting of a product and then designing the production plan according to the demand to move it forward.

 Setting up time for every step is important to measure the overall duration of the production process.
-Simply saying, routing in manufacturing states the sequence of work and operations.
-Routing throws light on the quantity and quality of materials to be used, resources involved (men, machine, and material), the series of operations and place of production.
+Routing throws light on the quantity and quality of materials to be used, resources involved (people, machinery, and material), the series of operations, and place of production.

-Routing manages “How”, “What”, “How much”, & “Where” to produce in a manufacturing company.
+Routing manages “How”, “What”, “How much”, and “Where” to produce in a manufacturing company.
 It systematizes the process and nurtures optimum utilization of resources to get the best results.

-Scheduling is the second step that emphasizes on “When” the operation will be completed.
-It aims to make the most of the time given for completion of the operation.
+Scheduling is the second step that emphasizes “When” the operation will be completed.
+It aims to make the most of the time given for the completion of the operation.